-A few fact fact about How Coffee Bean is Decaffeinated !!
+A few facts about- How Coffee Bean is Decaffeinated !!

 Decaffeination is the process of removing caffeine from something.
 In the context of coffee, it usually means removing caffeine from the beans themselves.
 However, a common conception is that decaf means there is no caffeine at all.
 This usually isn't true.
 In fact, it's almost impossible to remove all of the caffeine from a coffee bean and the FDA only requires you to remove 97% of the original caffeine in order for it to be considered decaffeinated.